trivndev/ski-magang/README.md

 ## License

+## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the Polyform Noncommercial License 1.0.0.
+You may use, modify, and share it for noncommercial purposes only.
+See [LICENSE](./LICENSE) for full text.